ssonkiya/ssonkiya.github.io/_posts/2016-8-8-Better-Plotting-in-Python-with-Seaborn.md

 - `sns.set_style` takes one of five arguments: `white`, `dark`, `whitegrid`, `darkgrid`, and `ticks`.
 These are the five options for the background of your plot; the default one is darkgrid.
 Play around and see what you like best!

 - `sns.set_palette` will change the color palette.
 Use `sns.palplot` to print out a set of colors before you change your default colors to them.
 For example, try `sns.palplot(sns.light_palette("green"))`.
 If you decide you like those colors, run `sns.set_palette(sns.light_palette("green"))` to change your graphs.
-Check out a great set of possible color palettes [here](https://stanford.edu/~mwaskom/software/seaborn/tutorial/color_palettes.html).
+Check out an extensive set of possible color palettes [here](https://stanford.edu/~mwaskom/software/seaborn/tutorial/color_palettes.html).
 This page also gives a great tip on how you can divide color palettes into three different categories, and which one is appropriate for which type of data:
   - **Qualitative color palettes**, where you want to distinguish between distinct data that doesn't have an ordering.
 These color palettes are just a variety of different colors.

 ![](http://robinsones.github.io/images/qualitative_color_palette.png)